EECS150/asic_labs_fa21/lab3/spec.md

     make redo-syn HAMMER_EXTRA_ARGS="--stop_after_step add_tieoffs"

-In some designs, the pins in certain cells are hardwired to 0 or 1.
-Since modern technology does not directly connect cells to Vdd or ground, the tie-off cells are added in this step.
+In some designs, the pins in certain cells are hardwired to 0 or 1, which requires a tie-off cell.

     make redo-syn HAMMER_EXTRA_ARGS="--stop_after_step write_regs"